 All sixth graders take yearlong courses in English, math, social studies, science, physical education, art, and music.
 Students also take Spanish unless exempted by an Individualized Educational Plan.
-They are required to take computer literacy once a week, and one quarter of developmental guidance, both of which foster the skills and strategies students need to be effective in middle school.
+They are required to take computer literacy once a week, one quarter of developmental guidance, and three quarters of health all of which foster the skills and strategies students need to be effective in middle school.
 Each quarter students also choose courses from the fine and practical arts program.

 Grade 7 Overview

 Seventh grade is a year of transitions.
 Students from Norwich and Hanover are together in classrooms for the first time.
 They are expected to show more independence with work, and they are challenged to think abstractly.